How to Improve a Mentoring Program (A Guide for Program Coordinators)

 Pro Tip: Mentorloop allows you to do these check-ins in bulk, saving you time and effort while still ensuring you’re keeping on top of your program’s health and your participants’ progress.

-Step 6: Foster a supportive environment
+Step 6: Foster a Supportive Environment

 A supportive environment is crucial for a successful mentoring program.
 When mentors and mentees feel supported, they are more likely to stay engaged and committed to the program.
 So take time to evaluate whether this is the case for your program.
 Do participants have avenues to ask for support?
 Do they have opportunities to learn from others in the program?
 Are their successes celebrated?